json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 * Not being associated with a recognized standards organization such as IETF, W3C, or IEEE reduces the credibility of JSON Schema in the eyes of some.
-  However, people seem comfortable adopting OpenAPI without it being associated with a standards organization, so we don't expect this to be a significant issue for JSON Schema either.
+  However, we have received feedback from people involved in standards development that say they are comfortable adopting OpenAPI without it being associated with a standards organization, so we don't expect this to be a significant issue for JSON Schema either.
 * If we don't go the standardization route with IETF or W3C, we lose access to their expert review process.
 * One of the benefits of an RFC is other standards can normatively reference it,